How Freelancers Are Taxed in Portugal (Simple Guide)

 1) Are you in the right IRS regime?

-Simplified can be efficient; organized can be better once costs rise or complexity increases.
+Simplified can be efficient; organized can be better once costs rise or when the complexity of your business increases.

 Practical check: